zhanglaboratory/zhanglaboratory.github.io/content/database/_index.md

 **Abstract:**
 * **Background:** Kinase inhibitors (KIs) are mainstays of targeted cancer therapy, but their clinical utility is frequently limited by cardiotoxicity.
 A systematic resource to explore the underlying causal mechanisms is urgently needed.
 * **Methods:** We present the KICDB, a comprehensive and interactive web server built upon a framework integrating large-scale transcriptomics meta-analysis with causal inference.
 * **Results:** This database centralizes the findings from a comprehensive meta-analysis of 26 kinase inhibitors (KIs) across 7 studies (n=5291) identified 8,907 significant gene expression changes in human cardiomyocytes.
-To establish causality, we performed a two-pronged Mendelian randomization (MR) analysis testing hundreds of downstream genes and a panel of 43 key kinase proteins against 46 cardiovascular outcomes.
 * **Conclusions:** KICDB serves as a valuable and accessible platform for the cardio-oncology community.
-By integrating transcriptomic signatures with causal inference data, the database empowers researchers to formulate mechanistic hypotheses.

 ---